Proto-industrialization: Song China

 Economic development in the Song dynasty (960–1279) has often been compared to proto-industrialization or an early capitalism.

 The commercial expansion began in the Northern Song dynasty and was catalysed by migrations in the Southern Song dynasty.
 With the growth of the production of non-agricultural goods in a cottage industry context (such as silk), and the production of cash crops that were sold instead of consumed (such as tea), market forces were extended into the life of ordinary people.
 There was a rise of industrial and commercial sectors, and profit-making commercialisation emerged.
 There were parallel government and private enterprises in iron and steel production, while there was strict government control of some industries such as sulfur and saltpetre production.
 Historian Robert Hartwell estimated that per capita iron output in Song China rose sixfold between 806 and 1078 based on Song-era receipts.
 Hartwell estimated that China's industrial output in 1080 resembled that of Europe in 1700.

 An arrangement of allowing competitive industry to flourish in some regions while setting up its opposite of strict government-regulated and monopolized production and trade in others was prominent in iron manufacturing as in other sectors.
 In the beginning of the Song, the government supported competitive silk mills and brocade workshops in the eastern provinces and in the capital city of Kaifeng.
-However, at the same time the government established strict legal prohibition on the merchant trade of privately produced silk in Sichuan province.
+However, at the same time the government established strict legal prohibition on the merchant trade of privately produced silk in Sichuan.
 This prohibition dealt an economic blow to Sichuan that caused a small rebellion (which was subdued), yet Song Sichuan was well known for its independent industries producing timber and cultivated oranges.

 Many of the economic gains were lost during the Yuan dynasty, taking centuries to recover.
 Coal mining was a cutting-edge sector in the Song era, but declined with the Mongol conquest.
 Iron production recovered to an extent during Yuan, based mainly on charcoal and wood.